 Here is the draft cut made from sign board material.
 You can see the adjustments that were required once this part was offered up.
-Onlt minor 1 and 2mm bur requires to ensure the tough Fr4 one would fit perfectly
+Only 2mm burr bit required to ensure the tough Fr4 one would fit perfectly

 2mm black Fr4 cut after the modification had be made, shown here with the protection film fitted.
 You can see the angle of the four holes lower on the left hand side.

-Even with carefully measurement i feel that the positioning on the carbetors assembles create these small changes.
+Even with carefully measurement i feel that the positioning on the carburetors assembles create these small changes.

-This project was made easier as it could just walk to my client and check on the light weigh templete before i cut the Fr4.
+This project was made easier as it could just walk to my client and check on the light weigh template before i cut the Fr4.